Trade secrets, confidentiality, and covenants not to compete

 Protecting your trade secrets requires a holistic approach

 However, confidentiality agreements and covenants not to compete are not the only options available for a company to establish that information is a trade secret and that efforts were made to protect it.
-“Those measures include detailed record-keeping procedures, physical security, confidentiality agreements, vendor and supplier confidentiality agreements, use of confidential stamps and legends, computer security measures like passwords, and the use of entrance and exit interviews.”
+“Those measures include detailed record-keeping procedures, physical security, confidentiality agreements, vendor and supplier confidentiality agreements, use of confidential stamps and legends, computer security measures like passwords, and entrance and exit interviews.”
 Tyson Foods, Inc. v.
 ConAgra, Inc., 79 S.W.3d 326, 332 (Ark.
 2002).

 Our attorneys can help you implement a system that is designed to:

-1. Identify trade secrets;
+Identify trade secrets;